IBM-Cloud/docs-services/services/Reappt/index.md

 {:shortdesc}

-Before you can start creating apps that use realtime messaging, get a Reappt service instances by using the Bluemix user interface.
+Before you can start creating apps that use realtime messaging, get a [Reappt service instance](https://console.ng.bluemix.net/catalog/services/reappt-from-push-technology/) by using the Bluemix user interface.

 Complete these steps to get started with your Reappt service: